wso2/docs-devant/en/docs/what-is-devant.md

 # What is Devant?

-Devant allows you to manage your own AI integration agents.
+Devant is a powerful IPaaS with first-class AI support.
 Integrate any AI agent into the integrations you build in low-code and pro-code, and jump from siloed systems to intelligent digital experiences with Devant by WSO2—the AI iPaaS that your AI Agents can call “home”.

 ## Key capabilities of Devant